ssenior45/ssenior45.github.io/README.md

 Always use ``` for code blocks

+If you want the TOC then include this at the start of the post:

+<div class="toc"></div>

-Headers (h1, h2 etc) become the TOC entries.
+Then headers (h1, h2 etc) become the TOC entries.

 Always start a post with an introductory paragraph.
 This will appear on the home page of the blog as the excerpt and also will look better when you are social sharing (see below).